wallstop/malbolge-toolkit/docs/MALBOLGE_PRIMER.md

 ## What is Malbolge?

-**Malbolge** is an esoteric programming language designed in 1998 by Ben Olmstead with one explicit goal: **to be as difficult to program in as possible**.
-The name comes from **Malebolge**, the eighth circle of hell in Dante's *Inferno*, which is reserved for fraudsters and deceivers.
+**Malbolge** is an esoteric programming language created in 1998 by Ben Olmstead with one very specific goal: **to be as difficult to program in as humanly possible**.
+The name comes from **Malebolge**, the eighth circle of hell in Dante's *Inferno*, which is fitting for what many consider the hardest programming language ever created.

-Unlike practical programming languages designed for productivity, Malbolge is an artistic statement about complexity, featuring:

-- Self-modifying code (instructions change after execution)
-- Base-3 (ternary) arithmetic instead of binary
-- A "crazy operation" with counter-intuitive behavior
-- Encrypted instructions that make hand-writing programs nearly impossible
+**To put it in perspective:** Most programming languages are designed to make it easy to tell computers what to do.
+Malbolge was designed to make it as hard as possible - it's an art project exploring the limits of programming difficulty.

+### What Makes It So Hard?

+- **Self-modifying code**: Instructions literally rewrite themselves after running (imagine a recipe that changes its own steps as you cook)
+- **Ternary arithmetic**: Uses base-3 math (digits 0, 1, 2) instead of the binary (0, 1) that programmers are used to
+- **The "crazy operation"**: A mathematical operation specifically designed to be confusing and unpredictable
+- **Encrypted instructions**: The code scrambles itself, making it nearly impossible to understand or write by hand

-**Key Fact**: The first "Hello World" program in Malbolge wasn't written by a human—it was discovered by a Lisp program using beam search algorithms after two years of attempts!
+**Mind-Blowing Fact**: The first "Hello World" program in Malbolge (usually the first program anyone writes in a language) wasn't written by a human at all - it was discovered by a computer using search algorithms after TWO YEARS of attempts!
+This shows just how impossible Malbolge is for humans to program.

 ______________________________________________________________________